bliszewski/sfmt/README.md

 ## Installation
 To use these build scripts you may first need to install [Apache Ant](https://ant.apache.org/) and add the [Salesforce Force.com Migration Tool plugin](https://developer.salesforce.com/page/Migration_Tool_Guide) to you Ant library path.

+Clone this repository where ever you want to run and store migration data.

 ## Configuration
 Edit the `*.properties` files with configuration settings.